microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 [![Microsoft's Approach to Responsible AI](https://img.youtube.com/vi/dnC8-uUZXSc/0.jpg)](https://youtu.be/dnC8-uUZXSc "Microsoft's Approach to Responsible AI")
 > 🎥 Click the image above for a video: Microsoft's Approach to Responsible AI

 ## Unfairness in data and algorithms

-*"If you torture the data long enough, it will confess to anything." - Ronald Coase*
+> "If you torture the data long enough, it will confess to anything - Ronald Coase

-This sounds extreme but it is true that data can be manipulated to support any conclusion.
+This statement sounds extreme, but it is true that data can be manipulated to support any conclusion.
 Such manipulation can sometimes happen unintentionally.
-As humans, we all have bias, and you it is often difficult to consciously know when you are introducing bias in data.
+As humans, we all have bias, and it's often difficult to consciously know when you are introducing bias in data.

 Guaranteeing fairness in AI and machine learning remains a complex sociotechnical challenge.
-This means that it cannot be addressed from either purely social or technical perspectives.
+Meaning that it cannot be addressed from either purely social or technical perspectives.

 ### Fairness-related harms

 What do you mean by unfairness?
 "Unfairness" encompasses negative impacts, or "harms", for a group of people, such as those defined in terms of race, gender, age, or disability status.

 The main fairness-related harms can be classified as:

-- Allocation
+- **Allocation**, if a gender or ethnicity for example is favoured over another.
-- Quality of service
+- **Quality of service**.
+If you train the data one type of data and reality is much more complex, it leads to a poor performing service.
-- Stereotyping
+- **Stereotyping**, that a certain gender is associated with a certain profession for example.
-- Denigration
+- **Denigration**.
+To unfairly criticize and label something or someone.
-- Over- or under- representation
+- **Over- or under- representation**.
+The idea is that a certain group is not seen in a certain profession, and any service or function that keeps promoting that is contributing to harm.

 Let’s take a look at the examples.

 ### Allocation

 Consider a hypothetical system for screening loan applications.
 The system tends to pick white men as better candidates over other groups.
 As a result, loans are withheld from certain applicants.

 Another example would be an experimental hiring tool developed by a large corporation to screen candidates.
 The tool systemically discriminated against one gender by using the models were trained to prefer words associated with another.
 It resulted in penalizing candidates whose resumes contain words such as "women’s rugby team".

 ✅ Do a little research to find a real-world example of something like this

 ### Quality of Service

 Researchers found that several commercial gender classifiers had higher error rates around images of women with darker skin tones as opposed to images of men with lighter skin tones.
 [Reference](https://www.media.mit.edu/publications/gender-shades-intersectional-accuracy-disparities-in-commercial-gender-classification/)

 Another infamous example is a hand soap dispenser that could not seem to be able to sense people with dark skin.
 [Reference](https://gizmodo.com/why-cant-this-soap-dispenser-identify-dark-skin-1797931773)

 ### Stereotyping

 Stereotypical gender view was found in machine translation.
 When translating “he is a nurse and she is a doctor” into Turkish, problems were encountered.
 Turkish is a genderless language which has one pronoun, “o” to convey a singular third person, but translating the sentence back from Turkish to English yields the stereotypical and incorrect as “she is a nurse and he is a doctor”.

 ![translation to Turkish](images/gender-bias-translate-en-tr.png)

 ![translation back to English](images/gender-bias-translate-tr-en.png)

 ### Denigration

 An image labeling technology infamously mislabeled images of dark-skinned people as gorillas.
 Mislabeling is harmful not just because the system made a mistake because it specifically applied a label that has a long history of being purposefully used to denigrate Black people.

 [![AI: Ain't I a Woman?](https://img.youtube.com/vi/QxuyfWoVV98/0.jpg)](https://www.youtube.com/watch?v=QxuyfWoVV98 "AI, Ain't I a Woman?")
 > 🎥 Click the image above for a video: AI, Ain't I a Woman - a performance showing the harm caused by racist denigration by AI

 ### Over- or under- representation

 Skewed image search results can be a good example of this harm.
 When searching images of professions with an equal or higher percentage of men than women, such as engineering, or CEO, watch for results that are more heavily skewed towards a given gender.

 ![Bing CEO search](images/ceos.png)
 > This search on Bing for 'CEO' produces pretty inclusive results

 These five main types of harms are not mutually exclusive, and a single system can exhibit more than one type of harm.
 In addition, each case varies in its severity.
 For instance, unfairly labeling someone as a criminal is a much more severe harm than mislabeling an image.
 It's important, however, to remember that even relatively non-severe harms can make people feel alienated or singled out and the cumulative impact can be extremely oppressive.

 ✅ **Discussion**: Revisit some of the examples and see if they show different harms.